Skip to content

 Searchers’ questions reveal that the public already perceives PFAS as something to avoid and wants to know how to act.
 Effective communication should reinforce this motivation by framing content around clear, feasible behavior changes—such as selecting affordable filtration systems or identifying PFAS-free water sources—especially for communities most affected by contamination.

-Communications Tutorial
+Communications Tutorials

 Trends in PFAS searches online